howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 The first evening we drove the length of Front Beach, parking briefly at the Yacht Club to walk over and investigate the tile art located along the walkway at the foot of the Ocean Springs side of the new Biloxi Bay bridge.
 This tile work art is remarkable!

+While driving around the beachfront we were surprised to see the temporary closure of several local roads - including the foot of Washington Street - due to high tides causing the streets to flood.
+I'm curious for how long this has been an issue.
+We did visit during the cycle of a full moon.

+Another scenic area was the public boat launch and Ocean Springs Harbor with all of the pleasure yachts, sail boats and working craft in the seafood industry moored along the docks.

 ## Food